phenningjr/midi-gloves/README.md

 http://www.youtube.com/watch?v=v2hjkVig_78

+#Abstract
+Inspired by MiMu gloves, a type of glove that can not only play sounds but also modify and alter them onstage, our Music Bender Glove will allow us to control music with our hands.
+The Music Bender Glove, or MBG, will use flexion sensors as triggers to play musical notes.
+As the user bends his or her fingers while wearing the glove, different notes will play, each corresponding to one finger.
+Once the user passes a certain degree of bending threshold, the program will register that the finger is indeed bent and play a note.
+However, for our initial prototype only one note will be played at any one time.
+Additionally, the user will be able to adjust the pitch of the note using sliders.
+To construct this we will use five 2.2” flex sensors, a glove, an Arduino Uno, and a DangerShield.
+For future improvements, we could add the interface of hand orientation using a gyro or accelerometer, as well as the ability to play multiple notes at once.

 #Rough description

 We are proposing the design of a flexion-activated glove to produce sound and possibly light.
 The MIDI glove will play a different note upon the flexion of each separate finger on the user’s hand, as well as possibly provide a visual indication with LEDs.